Does Fasting Shrink Fibroids? What It Can and Can't Do

-Why Fibroids Are a Hormonal Story
+Why Fibroids Are a Hormonal Story, Not a Calorie One

 Uterine fibroids are benign muscular tumors that grow in and around the uterine wall, and they are strongly hormone-dependent — they tend to grow during the reproductive years when estrogen and progesterone are high, and they typically shrink after menopause when those hormones decline.
 Excess estrogen relative to progesterone, sometimes called estrogen dominance, is one of the most consistently cited drivers of fibroid growth.
 So is chronically elevated insulin, which is known to stimulate the same growth pathways that estrogen uses in fibroid tissue.